 - Information Sheet: Types of Employment (DE 231TE). - Information Sheet: Types of Payments (DE 231TP).

-The DE 231TE and DE 231TP information sheets are available on our Forms and Publications (edd.ca.gov/payroll_taxes/forms_and_publications.htm).
+The DE 231TE and DE 231TP are available at Forms and Publications (edd.ca.gov/payroll\taxes/forms\and\publications.htm).

 QUALIFYING UI WAGES

 To have a valid UI claim, individuals must have earned: